 In that case, then you can still eat a decent pre-workout meal.
 However, keep in mind that the sooner you eat before your workout, the smaller and simpler the meal should be.

 If you eat 45–60 minutes prior to your workout, choose foods that are simple to digest and contain mainly carbs and some protein.

 This will help prevent any stomach discomfort during exercise.

-Which foods and how much to eat depends on the type, duration and intensity of the workout.
+Which foods and how much to eat depends on the type, duration, and intensity of your workout.

 A good rule of thumb is to eat a mixture of carbs and protein prior to exercise (